Skip to content

 Permission Settings

-Permissions are set to ensure the web server can read and write necessary files while maintaining security:
+File and directory permissions are set to ensure the web server can read and write necessary files while maintaining security:

 Location of Configuration Files and Data